ajinkyakadu/DynamicXRayCT/README.md

 # DynamicXRayCTVision

 Welcome to DynamicXRayCTVision!
-This repository houses the MATLAB codebase for our project titled "Single-shot Tomography of Discrete Dynamic Objects".
+This repository houses the MATLAB codebase for our project titled [Single-shot Tomography of Discrete Dynamic Objects](https://arxiv.org/abs/2311.05269).
 Our work introduces a novel method for the reconstruction of high-resolution temporal images in dynamic tomographic imaging.
-See our work [here](https://arxiv.org/abs/2311.05269)

 ## Dynamic Tomographic Reconstruction